Naperville, Illinois: Geography

+Naperville is a suburb of the city of Chicago, located in the northeastern region of Illinois.
+It exists in six townships and two counties.
+In DuPage County, the northwest portion is in Winfield Township, the northeast portion in Milton Township, the west-central portion in Naperville Township, and the east-central portion in Lisle Township.
+In Will County, the southwest portion is in Wheatland Township, and the southeast portion in DuPage Township.
+The largest number of Naperville residents live in Lisle Township, followed by Naperville Township.

 According to the 2021 census gazetteer files, Naperville has a total area of 39.68 sqmi, of which 39.10 sqmi (or 98.52%) is land and 0.59 sqmi (or 1.48%) is water.
 Parts of Naperville drain to the West Branch of the DuPage River in DuPage County.
-The Forest Preserve District ownership of a large amount of property along the West Branch has minimized development in floodplains and has helped reduce the damage from overbank flooding that has occurred in the county's more developed watersheds.
-The DuPage River Trail also runs along the DuPage River, which serves bikes and pedestrians.
-Naperville was primarily flat prairie before its settlement.
-Its main geographic anomalies are manmade hills, such as the Greene Valley Hill, a former garbage dump.

-Naperville has had two major floods, one in 1996 and one in 2013.
+The Forest Preserve District owns a large amount of property along the West Branch, minimizing development in floodplains and helping reduce damage from overbank flooding that has occurred in more developed watersheds.
+The DuPage River Trail runs along this river and accommodates both bicycles and pedestrians.
+Naperville was primarily flat prairie before settlement.
+Its main geographic anomalies are manmade hills, such as Greene Valley Hill, a former garbage dump.
+Naperville has experienced two major floods, one in 1996 and another in 2013.

-Naperville is in six townships and two counties.
-In DuPage County, the northwest portion is in Winfield Township, the northeast portion in Milton Township, the west-central portion in Naperville Township, and the east-central portion in Lisle Township.

-In Will County, the southwest portion is in Wheatland Township and the southeast portion in DuPage Township.
-The largest number of Naperville residents live in Lisle Township, followed by Naperville Township.

-Naperville's municipal boundaries are cut in noticeably by many places.
-In the west, Springbrook Prairie, a forest preserve run by The Forest Preserve District of DuPage County, is a major enclave.
-In the southwest, the Tamarack neighborhood is a major unincorporated enclave.
-In the north, McDowell Grove Forest Preserve and various office complexes around Diehl Road form a major enclave into the boundary.
+Naperville's municipal boundaries are notably interrupted by multiple enclaves.
+In the west, Springbrook Prairie, a forest preserve managed by the Forest Preserve District of DuPage County, forms a major enclave.
+In the southwest, the Tamarack neighborhood is a significant unincorporated enclave.
+In the north, McDowell Grove Forest Preserve and a cluster of office complexes near Diehl Road also create a pronounced enclave within the city boundary.

 Climate

 Naperville has a typical Midwestern humid continental climate (Köppen Dfa).
 There are four distinct seasons: winters are cold and snowy, springs are humid, summers are hot, and falls are cool.
-The highest recorded temperature was 105 °F. The coldest was -29 °F.
+The highest recorded temperature was 105 °F, and the coldest was -29 °F. Like all Chicago suburbs, Naperville lies within USDA plant hardiness zone 5b.